 Our focus on providing an educational experience that fosters improved motivation, accelerated learning, broadened career aspirations, and increased interest in knowledge is central to our mission.
 We accomplish this with maximized support through faculty and staff who are dedicated to student success, programs with relevant content, and vital partnerships within the community.

 All San Mateo CAAs build on partnerships between the local community colleges, employers, workforce boards, social service agencies and community based organizations.
 These partnerships are instrumental in designing and implementing broad-based outreach, providing individual support and case management, and employment gateways to businesses and labor.
-The San Mateo CAA serves students who want to pursue careers in the healthcare or automotive industries.

 The Career Advancement Academies are a State wide initiative with programs in the San Francisco East Bay, the Central Valley and El Camino College in the LA region.
 The San Mateo CAA is supported with funding from the California Community College Chancellors Office with additional assistance from the Bay Area Workforce Funding Collaborative.
 Career Ladders Project provides technical assistance for all Career Advancement Academy programs.